LoukiaPavlana/EPF-DAM-GR/README.md

   - Direct multi-step forecasting
 - Incorporation of **same-day exogenous variables**

 Following the creation and evaluation of the forecasting models, we continued with the creation of the dynamic hyperparameter selection approach.
-We employed **regression  and classifier models**
+We employed **regression  and classifier models**  and fine tuned the architectures with hyperparameter tuning and feature engineering.

 ## Data